u-ashish/shishyko-site/content/essays/scientific-operating-system.md

 > Scientific progress on a broad front results from the free play of free intellects, working on subjects of their own choice, in the manner dictated by their curiosity for exploration of the unknown. - Vannevar Bush

 What a whirlwind year it's been.
 2025.
-Generative AI is transforming the way we process raw data and information, with drastic impact across industries, and a breakneck speed of progress.
+Generative AI is transforming the way we process raw data and information, with rapid, drastic impact across industries.

 Perhaps more significant is its timing: a moment in history where the scientific funding framework in the United States is towards the tail end of the post-world war 2 order, and when the scientific publishing ecosystem has been revealing its cracks under an exponentially increasing volume of information over the past two decades.